 For example, the display in the photo above features a touch screen and will show you different aspects of Plato’s life and how he described Atlantis.

 There is also another display that casts a holographic Plato and he’ll move to answer the question you select on an attached screen.

 When you return upstairs, there is an Atlantis diorama with augmented reality lenses.
 I’ve actually never seen a display using virtual reality before so it was really neat to see technology and history collide!
 I don’t want to spoil the secrets so I won’t get into details about what each display tells you.

-9D Theatre Experience
+9D Theater Experience

-My favorite part about the museum is the theatre which plays a 10 minute long film that puts you in the action of the earthquake.
+My favorite part about the museum is the theater which plays a 10 minute long film that puts you in the action of the earthquake.
 I can’t count all the dimensions that make up the 9D, but it was very immersive.
 If you’ve ever been on a Universal Studios or Disneyland ride, you’ll know what I’m talking about!
 The seats will move, and you’ll feel water and wind!

 How to Visit

 The Lost Atlantis Experience is located just south Megalochori.
 You’ll need a car or taxi to visit.
 Luckily there’s lots of parking available right next to the museum.
 It is open every day from 10am-9pm.
 Since Santorini get so hot, this is a great activity during the mid day as the whole place is air conditioned.
 Admission is 12 euros for adults or 6 euros for kids.
 You can visit their website for more information and find them on Tripadvisor.